A pure-Python, bring-your-own-I/O implementation of HTTP/1.1

 It also has a fine manual.

-I wanted to play with HTTP in Curio, which has no HTTP library.
+I wanted to play with HTTP in Curio and Trio, which at the time didn’t have any HTTP libraries.
 So I thought, no big deal, Python has, like, a dozen different implementations of HTTP, surely I can find one that’s reusable.
 I didn’t find one, but I did find Cory’s call-to-arms blog-post.
 So I figured, well, fine, if I have to implement HTTP from scratch, at least I can make sure no-one else has to ever again.

 Should I use it?